robbie10001/Term-3-Workbook-Assessment/README.md

 ####Q10.
 Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language

+Arrays are just a collection of values.
+We can add different datatypes within our arrays.
+Arrays are indexed, and this helps us to be able to mainpulate our arrays.

+We can use a number of the predefined methods of JavaScript to helps us manipulate arrays.
+Here are some of the common one's and what they allow us to do.

+.push - adds element to the end of an array
+.pop - removes element from the end of the array .shift -  removes element from the start of the array .unshift - removes element from the end of the array concat - used to merge two or more arrays reverse - mutates original array, doesn't make a copy reverse original content. join - creates a string from an array.
+Taken an array and spits out a string. slice- take a portion of an array and makes a new array with it. splice- either removes element, replaces elements or adds new element to array.
+.map- creates a new array with results of calling a function for every element in the array.

+besides these methods, we can also manipulate our arrays through the use of our loops and our functions.

+For answer to this question please look at programmingsolutions line 98 to 169.
 ####Q11.
 Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language